Tpw429/Covid-19_Regression_Analysis/README.md

 4. Our World In Data: https://github.com/owid/covid-19-data/tree/master/public/data
 5. UNDP data for hdi : http://hdr.undp.org/en/data

 These datasets include information about GDP, vaccations given, total vaccinations, vaccinations per day, country administered, date, and much more.
-These are just several of the variables that we will be taking during this project.
+These five data sources have been chosen based off accuracy, their input type, and completeness.

 ## Communication Protocols

+During this project, we will be using several forms of communication to make sure information is being administered to everyone.

 1. Slack - Sharing files and seeking team approvals
 2. Class breakout rooms - Discussing if the segment rubrics are met and checking progress for each member.